Scholars Showcase

 University Presentation Showcase

-EKU Scholars Showcase celebrates the culture of scholarship, research and creative endeavors and will take place April 7-18, 2025.
-The schedule includes a diverse series of events highlighting the scholarly and creative achievements of students and faculty across Eastern Kentucky University.
+EKU’s Scholars Showcase celebrates, showcases, and promotes faculty, student, faculty-student scholarship, research, and creative endeavors.
 Students are encouraged to apply to present as part of the University Presentation (UP) Showcase & Scholars Fair.
 This is a great opportunity for students to present their research or creative endeavor they have developed over the past year.

 The event will take place on Wednesday, April 9, 2025, 2:00-4:30 pm in the Keene Johnson building.
 Apply at this link.
 Applications are due on March 18th, with early consideration beginning March 8th.”